 I have had many unique food experiences at markets around the world; Hong Kong’s gold fish market, Barcelona’s Boqueria and Chiang Mai’s Sunday Night Market, just to name a few.
-Though none have been quite like Tokyo’s Tsukiji Market, one of the largest wholesale fish markets in the world, where an average of 450 different species of fish are sold on premise.
+Though none have been quite like Tokyo’s Tsukiji Market, one of the largest wholesale fish markets in the world (and one of the top things to do in Tokyo!), where an average of 450 different species of fish are sold on premise.

 We were in for a very fishy experience.

 The bustle of the market starts well before daybreak, when wholesalers set up their goods for the notorious tuna auction.
 At 5:30 in the morning, the auctioneer asks the question “how much do you bid?” and then a lively bidding war ensues.
 For the early risers or jet-lagged tourists, a limited amount of visitors (120 per day) are allowed to watch this process.
 You’ll have to wake up in the wee hours of the morning because entrance is done on a first come first serve basis and registration starts at 4:30am.

 We arrived later in the morning, after the auction had well been over, which was okay because our mission was of a different nature.
 We were there for the purpose of purchasing the freshest ahi for our ‘Learn to Make Sushi from a Local’ class in the afternoon.

 Shopping for sushi.